-Analytics Query Language (GAQL)
+Analytics Query Language (AQL)

 Basic Syntax

-The basic syntax of GAQL is:
+The basic syntax of AQL is:

 SELECT